trimesh/cascadio/README.md

 ### Local Build

-Developed on Linux which should run locally with:
+Developed on Linux which should build locally with:
 ```
 cibuildwheel --platform linux
 ```